xela6134/study-materials/README.md

 # study-materials
-Materials for tutoring @ UNSW
+- Materials for tutoring @ UNSW
+- Includes example files & slides for COMP2041 and COMP3311